raspberrypi/documentation/technical-faq.md

 ### Can I use a Pi for Audio or Video input?

-No. There is no audio or video (HDMI/composite) in capability on the Pi.
+No. There is no audio or video (HDMI/composite) IN capability on the Pi.
 You can add third party boards which can provide this sort of functionality.
 There is a camra interface which can record video from the Raspberry Pi camera module.

-## Is it safe to just pull the power?
+### Is it safe to just pull the power?

 Depends.
 We recommend issueing the "sudo halt" or "sudo shutdown" command prior to pulling the power.
 This ensures that any outstanding file transaction are written to the SD card, and that the SD card is no longer 'active' Pulling the power during a SD card transaction can occasionally corrupt the card.

-## Can I use my Pi as a desktop replacement?
+### Can I use my Pi as a desktop replacement?

 Yes, and no!
 For many tasks the Pi is quite suitable, however, because internet browsers nowadays require a lot of memory, browsing can be a bit slow if you open too many browser tabs.
 Although 1GB of RAM seems a lot, modern browsers are real memory hogs!

-## Can I boot a Pi from a USB attached harddrive instead of the SD card?
+### Can I boot a Pi from a USB attached harddrive instead of the SD card?

-Yes, booting from a USB attached rive (either a SSD or actual harddrive) can make the Pi boot and work faster.
+Yes, booting from a USB attached drive (either a SSD or actual harddrive) can make the Pi boot and work faster.
 We have extensive instruction on how to do it [here](./hardware/raspberrypi/bootmodes/msd.md).

-## Can I boot a Pi over a network?
+### Can I boot a Pi over a network?

 Yes, this is also possible.
 See the documenation [here](./hardware/raspberrypi/bootmodes/net.md).

-## Can I share files with my Windows machines
+### Can I share files with my Windows machines

 Yes, there are a number of ways of doing this, but the most common is to use what are called Samba shares.
-We don't have any specific documentation on Samba shares in our official docs just yet, but [here](https://www.raspberrypi.org/magpi/samba-file-server/) is one from our magazine, [The Magpi](https://www.raspberrypi.org/magpi)
+We don't have any specific documentation on Samba shares in our official docs just yet, but [here](https://www.raspberrypi.org/magpi/samba-file-server/) is some from our magazine, [The Magpi](https://www.raspberrypi.org/magpi)

 It's also easy to copy files to and from Windows devices, rather than sharing folders.
 There is plenty of documentation [here](./remote-access/README.md)

-## Can I attached multiple Pi's together to make a faster computer?
+### Can I attached multiple Pi's together to make a faster computer?

 Well, sort of.
 But not in the way you might want to do it.
 You cannot simply make a better computer, to play games faster for example,  by bolting together smaller ones.
 However, you can network computers together to create a clustered computer, but you do need to modify your software to work in this distributed fashion.
 It's a bit too complicated to go in to here, but try this page on Wikipedia, and the ones referenced from it, for more information.
 [Computer clusters](https://en.wikipedia.org/wiki/Computer_cluster).
 There are also some Raspberry Pi clusters, [here's one example](https://www.pidramble.com/).

-## Why does cpuinfo report I have a BCM2835?
+### Why does cpuinfo report I have a BCM2835?

 The upstream Linux kernel developers had decided that all models of Raspbery Pi return bcm2835 as the SoC name.
 At Raspberry Pi we like to use as much upstream kernel code as possible, as it makes software maintenance much easier, so we use this code.
 Unfortunately it means that cat /proc/cpuinfo is inaccurate later Raspberry Pi models which use different SoC's.
 You can use cat /proc/device-tree/model to get an accurate description of the SoC on your Pi model.

-## I've imaged an SD card with Raspbian/NOOBS, but when I look at it with my Windows PC it not all there!
+### I've imaged an SD card with Raspbian/NOOBS, but when I look at it with my Windows PC it not all there!

 This is to do with the capabilities of Windows to read Linux formatted partitions.
 When you image the SD card, it is automatically split in to multiple partitions.
 The first partition uses a format that Windows can read, but the other partitions use a Linux specific file system, and Windows simply does not recognise them.
-This means when you put an SD card in a Windows machine, it only displays the first partition, and may well say the other partitions are corrupted, and need reformatting - Don't do this!
+This means when you put an SD card in a Windows machine, it only displays the first partition, and may well say the other partitions are corrupted, and need formatting - Don't do this!
 Here's some information on what goes in that first [partition](./configuration/boot_folder.md).
 If you insert the SD card on a machine running Linux, it will display all the partitions correctly.